JJLindsay/theBigNerdRanch/README.md

 </li>
 <li>
 	<b>Criminal Intent (work on-going...)</b>
+	<br/>- update v1.6 - The user can now alter the date of the crime and the result is passed back to the crime and the list is refreshed.
 	<br/>- update v1.5 - Added ActivityPager so now the ui can be swiped from left to right without going back to the list.
 	<br/>- update v1.4 - Refined the use of viewHolder and RecyclerView.
 I've added the adapter so one item
 	in the list refreshes when a change to a crime has occured.
 Bundles and args are also used explicitly over